goltermc/PiPod/README.md

 # PiPod
-Code to make a Raspberry Pi appear as an iPod to my car radio This project started out as an application for the Beaglebone Black clled beaglepod.
+Code to make a Raspberry Pi appear as an iPod to my car radio This project started out as an application for the Beaglebone Black called beaglepod.
 I found it while poking around on the web.

 Sometime ago I obtained a vehicle with a "radio" which would talk to an iPod.